 The campus at Bikaner is now in complete connectivity with 1 GBPS lease line.
-All hostels, entire campus and even staff colony has been brought under connectivity through OFC network.
-Smart Class Room System compatible to use internet has been brought in use for effective and more efficient delivery in theory and practical instructional hours.
+All hostels, entire the and even staff colony the been brought under connectivity through OFC network.
+Smart Class Room System compatible to use efficiently internet has been brought in use for effective and more efficient delivery in theory and practical instructional hours.
 Almost every department of University has well equipped seminar hall including internet connectivity.
-Resultantly, it has improved the teaching capacity of faculty.
+Resultantly, it has improved the teaching capacity of faculties.
 The faculty has resorted to use of power point presentation during instructional hours.
 The improvement in the research and bibliographical portion of the thesis is quite evident.
 The students have also started applying to other foreign universities for seeking admission to pursue higher education.
-The availability of 24X7 free internet access in hostels has also improved status of internet surfing, social networking and use of email by students.
-Likewise at CVAS, Vallabhnagar departments, library and administrative office has been brought under internet connectivity and at PGI-VER, Jaipur also the internet connectivity has been facilitated appreciably to allow internet access to all segments of institute.
+The availability of 24X7 free internet access in hostels has also improved the status of surfing, social networking and use of email by students.
+Likewise at CVAS, Vallabhnagar departments, library and administrative office has been brought under internet connectivity and at PGI-VER, Jaipur also the internet connectivity has been facilitated appreciably to allow internet access to all segments of the institute.
 Further, to enhance the efficient use of ICT with University and improve communication with farmers the ultimate target group of University to render better extension services a toll free helpline and SMS advisory services has been started by the University

 On Screen Evaluation System (OSES)